Zeff01/tapup-zwift/guides/hooks.md

 # hooks - File Directory Guide

-This document describes the organization of the hooks in your project.
+This document describes the organization of the hooks.

 ---